May 30, 2014

-The answer will reveal itself as designers begin to use the enhanced solid surface material of DuPont Corian made with DeepColor technology.
+The answer will reveal itself as designers begin to use Corian’s enhanced solid surface material, made with their DeepColor technology.
 The new collection of solid surfaces is currently available in four dark, lustrous hues—Anthracite, Nocturne, Night Sky and Black Quartz.
-Still under wraps at their labs, an extended palette of colors is about to be added to Corian, a brand that’s been synonymous with pristine, seamless kitchen counters for nearly half a century.
+Still under wraps in DuPont’s labs, an extended palette of colors is about to be added to Corian, a brand that’s been synonymous with pristine, seamless kitchen counters for nearly half a century.

 The deep colors shines though any surface treatment, without a hint of stretch lines.

 The result is to give architects, designers, and fabricators the confidence to experiment with the material through all manner of volumetric or surface treatments.
 “The newness of this technology and the depth of these colors offers designers something to play with that they haven’t had before,” Woodman adds.